 My husband likes having leftovers, so he makes about 1/2 rack per person.
 If you don’t want leftovers then plan 3-4 ribs for less hearty appetites.

 He says: “I’m no BBQ expert, but this is a method I have tried several times with great success.”
 Season the baby back ribs the day before you BBQ them.
 Rinse and dry the ribs.
 Remove the membrane on underside of the ribs.
 Apply a light coating of vegetable or olive oil.
 Then liberally apply the seasoning, wrap them in clear wrap and let them sit in fridge overnight.
 I use the 3-2-1 method.
 Three hours on grill/smoker, two hours wrapped in aluminum foil on grill or oven, then one hour back on grill.
 This is the short version.
 I’ll post the whole recipe later this week on Wednesday or Thursday, so check back.

 Saturday: Roasted Pork Tenderloin with kale salad and Hawaiian sweet rolls

-I buy a pre-marinated pork tenderloin, looking for those low in sodium.
-Before cooking, I rinse and dry the tenderloin to remove even more sodium.
-I’ll use the bagged kale salad from Costco, shown above.
-Before I cut back on the carbs, I was using the Hawaiian sweet rolls.
+Before cutting back on carbs, I was using the Hawaiian sweet rolls.
 Have you every tried them?
-They are low in sodium.
+They’re low in sodium.
 If you’ve looked at the sodium content in breads you’ll know what a find they are.